CamiloPinzon/monster-killer/README.md

 ## 📝 Development Notes

-Most core features are now implemented!
-The logging system is functional and tracks all game events.
-The following feature is still pending:
+All core features are implemented!
+The game includes:
-- **Show Log button**: Connect the "SHOW LOG" button to display the battle log entries in the UI (currently events are logged to console)
+- Complete battle mechanics (attack, strong attack, heal)
+- Health system with visual indicators
+- Bonus life system
+- Battle log tracking (viewable via console)
+- Game over detection (win/lose/draw)

+The battle log is fully functional and can be viewed by clicking the "SHOW LOG" button, which displays all events in the browser console.

 ## 🤝 Contributing